Learning and Selfconfirming Equilibria in Network Games: Framework

-To choose an action, subjectively rational agents must have some deterministic or probabilistic conjecture about the payoff state $x_{i}$.
-We refer to conjectures about the state as \textbf{shallow conjectures}, as opposed to\textbf{\ deep conjectures,} which concern the specific network topology and the actions of other players ($\mathbf{a}_{-i}$).
-In linear-quadratic network games (more generally, in nice games with feedback), it is sufficient to focus on \emph{deterministic shallow conjectures.} Indeed, for every probabilistic conjecture $\mu _{i}\in \Delta \left( X_{i}\right) $, there exists a deterministic conjecture $\hat{x} _{i}\in X_{i}$ that justifies the same action $a_{i}^{\ast }$ as the unique best reply (see the discussion in \ref{app:SCEconj}).
+To choose an action, a subjectively rational agent $i$ must have some deterministic or probabilistic conjecture about the payoff state $x_{i}$.
+Yet, her post-feedback update about $x_{i}$ depends on what she thinks about $y_{i}$, because she gets imperfect joint feedback about both.
+Therefore, we model how $i$ forms conjectures about $x_{i}$ and $y_{i}$.
+We refer to conjectures about the states $x_{i}$ and $y_{i}$ as \textbf{shallow conjectures}, as opposed to\textbf{\ deep conjectures}, which concern the specific network topology $\mathbf{Z}$, the global externality parameter $ \gamma $ (when present), and the actions of other players $\mathbf{a}_{-i}$.
+In our equilibrium analysis, given the continuity of the best-reply function and the connectedness of $X_{i}$ and $Y_{i}$, it is sufficient to focus on \emph{deterministic shallow conjectures.} Indeed, for each $i\in I$ and every probabilistic conjecture $\mu _{i}\in \Delta \left( X_{i}\times Y_{i}\right) $, there exists a corresponding deterministic conjecture $ \left( \hat{x}_{i},\hat{y}_{i}\right) \in X_{i}\times Y_{i}$ that justifies the same action $a_{i}^{\ast }$ as the unique best reply.\footnote{ See the analysis in Appendix \ref{app:SCEconj}} Deep conjectures are relevant for the analysis of strategic thinking based on common belief in rationality {(see Appendix \ref{ration})}, but our equilibrium concept does not rely on strategic thinking.